daxAKAhackerman/XSS-Catcher/README.md

 # Go into the repository
 $ cd XSS-Catcher

-# If it is not already installed, install make
-$ apt install make

 # Deploy the application.
 Also, run this once if you are migrating from v1.0.0
 $ make deploy